D7Torres/epic-react-notes/testing-react-apps.md

 🚨🚨 Checkout the Dev Tools > Elements > Accessibility tab, where you can see the role and name of elements.

-[Testing-Playground](testing-playground.com) Check which RTL queries are best to get elements in this sandbox.
+[Testing-Playground](www.testing-playground.com) Check which RTL queries are best to get elements in this sandbox.
+Even better, there's a Chrome extension.

 Use `userEvent` instead of `fireEvent` to do what the user would do.
 For example, if the user click, a lot of events will happen: mouseOver, mouseDown,